michels/portfolio/_posts/2018-06-06-adventure.markdown

 date:   2018-06-06 12:12:12
 ---

 I love getting out of my comfort zone - the greater the problems, the more I’m into it.
-Whether it's a high mountain, the endless landscapes in Siberia or discovering new places in Africa, I just love getting around and maling friends in new cultures.
+Whether it's a high mountain, the endless landscapes in Siberia or discovering new places in Africa - I just love getting around and making friends in new cultures.

 ![Elbrus](img/posts/elbrus.jpg "Elbrus")